emagiz/emdocs/mds/microlearning/crashcourse-platform-capture-configure-a-message-type.md

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-capture-configure-a-message-type--new-message-type-first-popup-filled-in.png"></p>

-If everything is okay you can press Save and as a result eMagiz will update the Capture overview
+If everything is okay you can press Save and as a result, eMagiz will update the Capture overview.

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-capture-configure-a-message-type--updated-capture-overview.png"></p>

 #### 3.2.2 Editing a message type

 To edit this general set of information on message type level navigate to **Capture -> Settings -> Message Types**.
-In this overview you see all message types related to your eMagiz project.
+In this overview, you see all message types related to your eMagiz project.
-In here you can search for the message type you want to Edit, select it and press Edit.
+Here you can search for the message type you want to Edit, select it and press Edit.

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-capture-configure-a-message-type--edit-message-type-in-message-type-overview.png"></p>

-In here you can change the information you have first filled in when you wanted to create a new message type.
+Here you can change the information you have first submitted when you created a new message type.
-As a message type can de re-used over multiple integrations (lines in Capture) be carefull what you change here as it will automatically update the information on integration level.
+A message type can be re-used over multiple integrations (lines in Capture) so be careful what you change here as it will automatically update the information on the integration level.

-Furthermore we strongly advice not to change the technical name of a message type the moment you have already transferred one (or more) integration(s) that make use of this message type to Create.
+Furthermore, we strongly advise not to change the technical name of a message type the moment you have already transferred one (or more) integration(s) that make use of this message type to Create.

 ### 3.3 Deleting a message type

 Deleting a message type can be done after you have deleted all integrations that make use of the message type.
-Therefore in order to delete a message type you first need to delete all integrations (lines) in Capture that make use of your message type
+Therefore to delete a message type you first need to delete all the integrations (lines) in Capture that use this message type.

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-capture-configure-a-message-type--delete-integration.png"></p>

-Be aware that you can only delete a integration if the integration is not part of the Create phase (anymore).
+Be aware that you can only delete an integration if the integration is not part of the Create phase (anymore).

 After you have done this you can navigate to **Capture -> Settings -> Message Types**.
-In this overview you see all message types related to your eMagiz project.
+In this overview, you see all message types related to your eMagiz project.
-In here you can search for the message type you want to Delete, select it and press Delete.
+Here you can search for the message type you want to Delete, select it, and press Delete.

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-capture-configure-a-message-type--message-type-overview.png"></p>